Brian D. McFeeters

-Brian David McFeeters is an American diplomat who has served as the United States Ambassador to Malaysia since February 26, 2021.
+Brian David McFeeters is an American diplomat who had served as the twenty-first United States Ambassador to Malaysia from February 26, 2021, to August 24, 2023.

 Early life and education

 McFeeters was raised in Rawlins, Wyoming.
 He was awarded Bachelor of Arts and Bachelor of Science, both with honors, from the University of Notre Dame in 1983, a Master of Science from the University of New Mexico in 1987, and a Master of Arts from the Johns Hopkins School of Advanced International Studies in 1990.

 After completing his undergraduate education at the University of Notre Dame, McFeeters joined the United States Air Force and was assigned as a second lieutenant to the Air Force Weapons Laboratory in New Mexico.
 While there, he completed his M.S. in Chemistry at the University of New Mexico with a thesis entitled The A-X emission spectrum of iodine monofluoride – Analyses of vibrational and rotational structure.
 McFeeters was the lead author on two 1989 technical articles related to advanced chemical laser research.
 He retired from active duty as a captain.